Osteoarthritis

 Diagnosing Osteoarthritis

 Osteoarthritis can affect any joint, including the spine, but is most common in the knees, hands, and hips.
-It is diagnosed with a physical exam of your joints.
-X-rays may be used to confirm that there is no other reason for your symptoms.
-If left untreated, osteoarthritis can put you at risk for falls or other complications.
-The earlier you are diagnosed, the sooner you can begin treatment to relieve your symptoms.
+It is usually diagnosed through a physical exam of your joints, and X-rays may be used to confirm the diagnosis and rule out other causes of your symptoms.
+However, the amount of joint damage seen on an X-ray does not necessarily indicate how much osteoarthritis will affect you.
+Many people with severe joint damage can function with little to no pain.
+If left untreated, osteoarthritis can increase your risk of falls and other complications.
+Early diagnosis is important because it allows you to start treatment sooner, which can help relieve your symptoms and improve your quality of life.

 Call for an Appointment